 When you return the oximeter to the hospital, the doctor will analyse the data or information from the machine and send a report to the doctor who arranged the oximetry test.
 If the recording time is less than 6 hours, your child may need to do another oximetry test.

-When oximetry testing is used to help find out if there is snoring or noisy breathing, it's important to remember that having a normal oxygen level does not mean that your child does not have sleep disordered breathing, or that no further tests or treatments are needed.
+When oximetry testing is used to help find out if there is snoring or noisy breathing, it's important to remember that having a normal oxygen level does not mean that your child does not have sleep disordered breathing.
+It also doesn’t mean that they won't need further tests or treatments.
 The doctor who arranged the overnight oximetry is responsible for letting you know the results of the study and working with you and your child if any further follow-up tests or treatments are necessary.